 Does it ever?
 Do I carry a gene for Beast Births, or for madness?

 Later, I meet my sister Miriel and talk about it.
 Could our genetic predisposition come out in adulthood?
 I've never heard of this, but despite my fears, I seem obsessed with the idea.
 Why?
-As we walk on the terraces and little waterfalls of the Peninsula Dept of Motor Vehicles, I finally get it.
+As we walk on the terraces of the Peninsula Dept of Motor Vehicles, past the little waterfalls, I finally get it.
 "Miriel...
 I ENVY the Beast Births!
 I want to fly."
 Sure, they're isolated by their strangeness, but so am I already--without getting to fly.

 Suddenly I recall a recent dream that felt precognitive, about a plane crash or forced landing.
 No one died but it was serious, made the news in the dream.
 Feels so urgent I swoop down and land by a news-stand and check the headlines.
 Yes!
 Flight 538 had trouble... but... it wasn't the SAME trouble as in my dream, and my dad's spyplane wasn't involved.
 When did I have that dream anyway?
 Have to check my journal.
 I wonder--is ESP another Beast trait waking up, like flying?

 And suddenly notice I'm taking my wings for granted now.
 I won't go back to mere humanity.
-"The gryphon wakes" I think, and picture a small gene yawning, stretching in bed, and unfolding its valence wings... and then I wake too.
+"The gryphon wakes" I think, and picture a small gene yawning, stretching in bed, and unfolding its valence wings... and wake.